When can a child be fit with hearing aids?

 - It has a wide variety of gains (increases in sound volume) and frequency responses.

-- It can accommodate a wide variety of hearing losses.
+- It can fit a wide variety of hearing losses.

 - It can be made with a telecoil.

-If a student is eligible for services under IDEA, then schools are responsible for ensuring that hearing aids worn in school are functioning properly.
+If a student is eligible for services under IDEA, then schools are responsible for ensuring hearing aids worn in school are working properly.

-If a student is eligible for services under IDEA, assistive technology must be provided if the student needs that service.
-Students with hearing loss can benefit greatly from, and are frequently provided, assistive listening devices (such as FM systems) in their schools.
-Schools must also assure that people using assistive technology (including teachers) are properly trained.
+If a student is eligible for services under IDEA, the school district must provide assistive technology if the student needs that service.
+Students with hearing loss can benefit greatly from assistive listening devices in their schools, such as FM systems.
+Schools must also properly train people using assistive technology, including teachers.

 Adapted from materials from the American Speech-Language Hearing Association (www.asha.org).